Age Range: 16+

 For more information, please contact us at (207) 879-0847 ext.
 215 or email@example.com

-STRIVE WorldWIDE is a first-of-its kind online program to teach independent living skills to individuals with intellectual and developmental disabilities.
+STRIVE WorldWIDE is a first-of-its kind online program to teach independent living skills to individuals with intellectual disabilities and autism.
 WIDE represents Welcoming Independence Diversifying Education.
-Online learning has become common in education, and for good reason: it offers learners the flexibility to learn at their own pace, allows the learner to schedule class time around their busy schedules, provides access to those in rural areas or with limited access to transportation, uses technology to make the content more accessible (such as closed captioning, audio, visual, recorded seminars, and more), and provides the “quiet learner” the opportunity to be heard.
-That’s why STRIVE is excited to offer this unique post-secondary programming geared specifically towards individuals with intellectual and developmental disabilities!
+Online learning has become common in education, and for good reason: it offers learners the flexibility to learn at their own pace, allows the learner to schedule class time around their busy schedules, provides access to those in rural areas or with limited access to transportation, uses technology to make the content more accessible (such as closed captioning, audio, visual, recorded seminars, multi-modal assignments and more), and provides the “quiet learner” the opportunity to be heard.
+That’s why STRIVE is excited to offer this unique post-secondary programming designed with neurodiverse learners in mind but open to all learners!
 As the program grows, we plan to offer many courses including but not limited to:

 - Personal Safety